The People Helping Nature Podcast

 By equipping communities with knowledge, tools, and support, they're empowering every New Zealander to contribute to an ambitious goal: a country free of rats, stoats, and possums by 2050.

 10th Episode Anniversary!
-(With Anna Wentsch & Callum Armstrong)
+(With Anna & Callum)

 The last few months of building the People Helping Nature podcast have been a wild ride, to say the least!